-Hanson’s film is a bizarre collision of factual reconstructions, creative licence and wild speculation that briefly sets us up with a red herring (a wig-wearing ladies man with an estraged family and temper issues) before quickly revealing The Zodiac to be a postal worker who is a nice guy on the surface, but a deranged killer underneath.
+Hanson’s film is a bizarre collision of factual reconstructions, creative licence and wild speculation that briefly sets us up with a red herring (a wig-wearing ladies man with an estranged family and temper issues) before quickly revealing – spoiler alert! – The Zodiac to be a postal worker who is a nice guy on the surface, but a deranged killer underneath.
 There’s little effort made to really flesh out his character; we discover that he has a dad in the looney bin, but beyond that – and a brief moment that uses the Zodiac’s own words to suggest that he is some sort of occultist killing to gather souls – there’s little character development, as the film jumps from assorted killings (most of which are not officially part of the Zodiac’s real-life murder spree) to ponderous police procedural action.
-It’s all done with a sort of visual and editing appoach that only occasionally resembles normal filmmaking, and perhaps inevitably, it doesn’t really go anywhere narratively.
+It’s all done with a sort of visual and editing approach that only occasionally resembles normal filmmaking, and perhaps inevitably, it doesn’t really go anywhere narratively.
 The performances are either wooden or wildly eccentric, and the structure is all over the place.
-Yet this is fascinating stuff regardless – a weird, shouty, hysterical film that is a unique experience to watch – sometimes it gets dull, but for the most part, there’s something oddly compulsive about it.
-As I’ve argued before, the oddball, zero-budget horror films of the 1970s are essential simply because so many of them are entirely removed from the normality of cinema, and The Zodiac Killer is a fine example of this – so entirely strange as to become almost dreamlike.
+Yet despite this – or possibly because of it – this is fascinating stuff, a weird, shouty and constantly hysterical film that is a thoroughly unique experience to watch – sometimes it gets dull, but for the most part, there’s something oddly compulsive about it.
+As I’ve argued before, the oddball, zero-budget horror films of the 1970s are essential simply because so many of them are entirely removed from the normality of cinema, and The Zodiac Killer is a fine example of this – a film so entirely strange as to become almost dreamlike.

-Yet The Zodiac Killer is positively mainstream compared to Another Son of Sam, here included as an extra but possibly the more interesting of the two, if only because of its relative obscurity.
-Made in 1977 – again, as the Son of Sam case was very fresh in the memory and alleged killer David Berowitz was still awaiting trial – the title of this film is pure exploitation.
-The film, of course, has nothing to do with the Son of Sam case.
+Yet The Zodiac Killer is positively mainstream compared to Another Son of Sam, a film so obscure that it would be unfair to say that it was forgotten – it’s a film that vanished so entirely after release that few people even knew it existed to begin with.
+It appears as an extra on The Zodiac Killer blu-ray but is possibly the more interesting of the two, if only because it was such an unknown film – The Zodiac Killer had at least been released on VHS and its odd involvement in the Zodiac case always ensured that it at least occupied a footnote in true crime history.
+Another Son of Sam is also a true crime-inspired film made with what some might consider indecent haste in 1977 as the Son of Sam case was very fresh in the memory and alleged killer David Berkowitz was still awaiting trial.
+But while the Zodiac movie at least attempted to tell the story of the actual crimes, albeit with some artistic license, the title of this film is pure exploitation because as it turns out, it has nothing to do with the Son of Sam case.
 It’s not even set in New York.
 Instead, it’s a regional film shot in Charlotte, North Carolina, and it’s as weird a viewing experience as you could ever hope to see.

 The plot – if I can call it that – has an escaped mental patient called Harvey who kills a few people and then breaks into a student dorm – handily, for the thrifty filmmakers, one mostly empty for spring break.
 The police, headed by hunky speedboat-driving Claude Seltzer, are in pursuit – though they seem a touch relaxed about things, even though the mad killer has offed Seltzer’s doctor girlfriend in his escape.